The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 34

-Devon Energy Corporation dividend investors are looking at an independent U.S. oil, natural gas, and natural gas liquids producer with 34 years of dividend history.
-DVN currently pays a 2.57% yield, with trailing annual payments of $1.04 per share delivered quarterly.
-The next ex-dividend date is June 15, 2026, with the last declared payment at $0.32 per share.
-A beta of 0.432 means DVN stock moves at less than half the volatility of the broader market, which suits income investors who want energy exposure without extreme price swings.
+Devon Energy Corporation dividend investors are looking at an independent U.S. oil and natural gas producer with 34 years of dividend history.
+DVN currently yields 2.27%, with a trailing annual dividend rate of $1.04 per share paid quarterly.
+The next ex-dividend date is September 15, 2026.
+With a beta of 0.419, Devon Energy Corporation stock moves well below the broader market, which appeals to income investors who want energy exposure without extreme price swings.

 Devon Energy Corporation dividend history shows a CAGR of 16.5% per year from 2006 to 2022.
-Per-share payments grew from $0.45 to $5.17 over that window (2026 is a partial year and excluded from this calculation).
-The largest single-year jump in the window was 189.7% in 2021, but the history also contains at least one year-over-year decline exceeding 5%, so growth has been anything but linear.
+Per-share payments grew from $0.45 to $5.17 over that window (2026 is a partial year and excluded from this calculation, as is Devon Energy Corporation dividend 2026 data).
+The largest annual increase in the window was 189.7% in 2021, though the data also contains at least one year-over-year decline exceeding 5%, so that headline growth rate comes with real volatility attached.

 | Period | CAGR | From | To |